Citation, DOI & article data

 Triplane or triplanar fractures are of the distal tibia only occurring in adolescents.
 As the physiological closure of the physeal plate begins medially, the lateral (open) physis is prone to this type of fracture.
-The name is due to the fact of the fracture expanding both in frontal and lateral as well as transverse planes.
-Most authors regard it as a type IV Salter-Harris fracture.
+Most authors regard it as a type 4 Salter-Harris fracture.

 It comprises of: